dacosta-github/udacity-de/aws-data-warehouse-modeling/README.md

 The ETL process is composed of three phases:

 `1.
 Staging phase` - here the data are stored in staging tables, before being loaded into the final model.
-This phase allows the various files to be uploaded into an structure so that they can be worked on in the future.
+This phase allows the several files to be uploaded into an structure so that they can be worked on in the future.

-Have two staging tables which copy the JSON file inside the S3 buckets:
+Have two staging tables which copy the JSON file inside the AWS S3 buckets:

 * `staging_events` - event data about what users have done.